 In an apprenticeship program like bricklaying, you’ll gain experience through on-the-job training and coursework provided by apprenticeship partners.
 Bricklayer apprenticeship programs typically last three years.

-Requirements: If you are interested in the Bricklayer apprenticeship, you must be 18 years or older with a high school diploma or GEd and have reliable transportation to job sites and classes.
+Requirements: If you are interested in the Bricklayer Registered Apprenticeship, you must be 18 years or older with a high school diploma or GED and have reliable transportation to job sites and classes.

 Emily Griffith Technical College has partnered with a number of different unions and trade organizations to offer apprenticeship programs.

-If you are interested in the Bricklayer Apprenticeship, please reach out to one of the partners listed below to learn how to get started.
+If you are interested in the Bricklayer Registered Apprenticeship, please reach out to one of our partners to learn how to get started.